 I love reading and discussing new professional development books, but I need to be held accountable or the book will sit on my nightstand unread.
 That’s why I always enlist at least one teacher to read the book with me.

 The success I had with an accountability buddy checking in on my reading progress, gave me the idea to implement an accountability buddy in my PD efforts!
 Ask an online educator friend, colleague, or mentor teacher to become your Professional Development Buddy👭!
 Ideally, you and your PD buddy can complete the same professional development opportunities so you two can collaborate and discuss aspects of the class together.
-HOWEVER an accountability buddy will still work if you decide to take different PD courses.
+HOWEVER, an accountability buddy will still work if you decide to take different professional development courses.

 #3 Listen to Podcasts